 The COVID-19 pandemic continues to impact international student mobility.
-The U.S. government has indicated that the flexibility for online classes will continue for the spring 2022 semester.
+The U.S. government has indicated that the flexibility for online classes will continue for the spring 2023 and summer 2023 semesters.

 F-1 students